Yale-BIM/f21-assignments/assignment-3/README.md

     1. Creates a `cv2.SimpleBlobDetector_Params()` object with all of the parameters for an OpenCV blob detector.

-    2. Creates a SimpleBlobDetector object with the parameters from the previous step.
+    2. Creates a `cv2.SimpleBlobDetector()` object with the parameters from the previous step.

-    3. Uses the SimpleBlobDetector to detect blobs on the `filtered_image` mask that is input to the function.
+    3. Uses the SimpleBlobDetector to detect blobs on the mask output by `filter_image()`, which is input to the `compute_keypoints_for_blobs()` function.

-    4. Returns the detected list of keypoints, as output by the SimpleBlobDetector.
+    4. Returns the detected list of keypoints, as output by the SimpleBlobDetector object.

-    *Tip:* You can read more about how the SimpleBlobDetector algorithm works on the [official OpenCV documentation](https://docs.opencv.org/2.4/modules/features2d/doc/common_interfaces_of_feature_detectors.html#SimpleBlobDetector%20:%20public%20FeatureDetector).
+    *Tip:* You can read more about how the SimpleBlobDetector algorithm works on the [official OpenCV documentation](https://docs.opencv.org/4.2.0/d0/d7a/classcv_1_1SimpleBlobDetector.html).

-    Once you've implemented the compute_keypoints_for_blobs() function, you can run the detect_visual_target.py node to debug your code for this part of the assignment, as in the task III-1.
-Edit the parameters of the blob detector such that the blue square is detected well in the left-seq1.bag image sequence.
+    Once you've implemented the `compute_keypoints_for_blobs()` function, you can run the `detect_visual_target.py` node to debug your code for this part of the assignment, as in the task III-1.
+Edit the parameters of the blob detector such that the **blue square** is detected well in the left-seq1.bag image sequence.
 The result should look similar to the image below:

     <img src="docs/keypoint.png" width="300"/>